Effects of Self-Interaction and of an Ideal Gas in Binary Mergers of Bosonic Dark Matter Cores: Introduction

-Also important are the effects of self-interaction, which lead to differences of the merger process and final configuration in terms of robustness and radiative response of the final configuration \cite{PhysRevD.104.083532,TanjaBinary}.
+Also important are the effects of self-interaction, which lead to differences in the merger process and final configuration in terms of robustness and radiative response of the final configuration \cite{PhysRevD.104.083532,TanjaBinary}.
 In this work we extend the results found in \citet{Schwabe:2016}, by exploring two generalizations of physical relevance: (i) the inclusion of a \emph{self-interaction} term, so that the dynamics is governed by the Gross--Pitaevskii--Poisson (GPP) system, which is the SP system with self-interaction, and (ii) the coupling of the scalar field to an \emph{ideal gas} component.
-Repulsive quartic self-interactions (\(\propto g|\psi|^4\)) have been shown to increase core sizes and decrease central densities, which adds to the quantum-pressure even in the Thomas--Fermi regime (e. g. \cite{TanjaBinary,Suarez:2016eez,https://doi.org/10.48550/arxiv.2301.10266}).
-Because the internal structure and oscillation spectra of the cores depend on \(g\), we expect the efficiency of gravitational cooling \cite{SeidelSuenCooling,GuzmanUrena2006}, and the final core-mass fraction to be modified in mergers of cores with self-interaction.
+Repulsive quartic self-interactions (\(\propto g|\psi|^4\)) have been shown to increase core sizes and decrease central densities, which adds to the quantum-pressure even in the Thomas--Fermi regime (e.g. \cite{TanjaBinary,Suarez:2016eez,https://doi.org/10.48550/arxiv.2301.10266}).
+Because the internal structure and oscillation spectra of the cores depend on \(g\), we expect the efficiency of gravitational cooling \cite{SeidelSuenCooling,GuzmanUrena2006}, and the final-to-initial core mass ratio to be modified in mergers of cores with self-interaction.

 On the other hand, coupling the bosons to an ideal gas adds an additional energy-exchange channel.
 During a merger, part of the bosons' kinetic energy may be transferred to the gas component through drag or dissipation, altering the amount of mass expelled into the halo.
 Conversely, shock heating and pressure gradients in the gas may perturb the merged core and enhance mass loss.
 These effects are unexplored in controlled GPP$+$gas simulations, and are astrophysically motivated by environments where baryonic or thermal components coexist with the dark matter core \cite{FermionBosoStars2024}.